Mobility Allowance (MOB) Employment/Training Reviews 008-10030020

 2 |

 Undertaking sufficient verified hours + Read more ...
-Navigate to the ETS screen and check the Customer satisfies 32 hours rule field.
+Go to the ETS screen and check the Customer satisfies 32 hours rule field.
 This field should show if the customer either satisfies or is exempt from the 32 hours rule.
 Is the customer undertaking sufficient verified hours in an approved activity for MOB?

 |